theopanag/FantasyPremierLeague18/README.md

 ![alt tag](https://i.ytimg.com/vi/CRk9HpmSHNM/maxresdefault.jpg)

-A script to scrap the FPL website for information regarding the mini-league of your choice.
+A collection of modules to scrap the FPL website for information regarding the mini-league of your choice.
 It collects the info and saves it in a SQLite database so you can later on combine it with other software.
 I am using it to later on plot charts regarding various performance metrics of my mini-league members.

 Any suggestions for improvement are always welcome!